savetheclocktower/daubjs/README.md

 #### balance(source, token, paired[, options])

 Given text `source`, will search for a “balanced” occurrence of `token`.
-If it encounters the `paired` token, it will increase its “stack” size by 1, and if it encounters `token` while its stack size is greater than `0`, it will decrement the stack and keep searching.
+If it encounters the `paired` token (e.g., an opening brace), it will increase its “stack” size by 1.
+If it encounters `token` (e.g., a closing brace) while its stack size is greater than `0`, it will decrement the stack and keep searching.
+If it encounters `token` while its stack size is equal to `0`, it will declare victory and return the index of the start of that token.
 Both `token` and `paired` can be of arbitrary length.

 As the name implies, this is useful for balancing paired characters like braces and parentheses.
 Use it in your `index` callbacks.